brainglobe/brainrender/README.md

 ## Other
 `brainrender` relies on the powerful `vedo`(https://vedo.embl.es) ([github](https://github.com/marcomusy/vedo)) rendering engine, thus providing you with the flexibility to render just about anything you might need for your visualisation.
-As an example, here you can see how to visualise the location of an implanted optic fiber or any 3d obct from an `.stl` or `.obj` file.
+As an example, here you can see how to visualise the location of an implanted optic fiber or any other 3d object from an `.stl` or `.obj` file.

 Optic fibre             |  .stl file visualisation | .obj file visualisation